-A significant percentage of university executives and senior faculty members are set to retire within the next 10 years.
-If you are among them, deciding when to retire can be difficult.
-It can involve a mix of emotions associated with leaving colleagues and your chosen profession that make it all too easy to delay making a decision.
-But the prudent course is to start your retirement planning process months —or even better, a year— in advance of your retirement date.
+Many university executives and senior faculty members will retire within the next 10 years.
+If you are among them, deciding when to retire may involve a difficult mix of emotions associated with leaving colleagues and your chosen profession.
+Such emotions may make it all too easy to delay making a decision.
+But the prudent course is to start your retirement planning process months — or even better, a year or more — in advance of your retirement date.
 This will give you the time you need to prioritize and make smart decisions in a methodical, well-reasoned way.

-Consider the fact that most senior college and university academic and administrative officers have been employed over the course of their careers in senior-level positions at more than one institution.
-They typically have accumulated assets within qualified and non-qualified retirement plans with both their current and former institutions.
-And some have participated on outside boards.
-These individuals, their accountants, and financial planners often need time to fully understand the differences in plan rules and to evaluate the array of possible retirement income strategies and the resulting income tax implications.
+Like most senior college and university academic and administrative officers who have been employed at more than one institution over the course of their careers, you may have accumulated assets within retirement plans with both current and former institutions.
+In addition, participation on outside boards may provide ongoing income streams that need to be considered.
+It may take time and expert counsel for you to fully understand the differences in plan rules and evaluate the array of possible retirement income strategies and the resulting income tax implications.
+Here are six financial planning issues to consider as you near retirement.

 1. Determine Your Retirement Income Needs